 - multiclass (Optional[bool]) Used only in certain special cases, where you want to treat inputs as a different type than what they appear to be.
-See the parameter's documentation section for a more detailed explanation and examples. - dist_sync_on_step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step - process_group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fnf (Optional[Callable]) Callback that performs the allgather operation on the metric state.
-When None, DDP will be used to perform the allgather.
+See the parameter's documentation section for a more detailed explanation and examples. - compute_on_step# (bool) Forward only calls update() and return None if this is set to False. - dist_sync_on_step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)

-Raises ValueError - If average is none of "micro", "macro", "weighted", "samples", "none ", None.
+- dist_sync_fnf (Optional[Callable]) Callback that performs the allgather operation on the metric state.
+When None, DDP will be used to perform the allgather. - Raises ValueError If average is none of "micro", "macro", "weighted", "samples", "none ", None.